Mojang/minecraft-editor-extension-starter-kit/README.md

 ## Prep work
 *Throughout the install process, you will need an active internet connection.
 The installer actively downloads open-source tooling, libraries and symbols and won't work if the remote servers cannot be contacted.*

 In order to begin, you will need to make sure you have the following software installed.

-&nbsp;
+If you do **not** have the **Required** software installed, when you attempt to install the starter kit, it will not let you proceed beyond the software checkpoint.

 ### Required
 - [Node.js](https://nodejs.org/en/download) - `Node.js` provides a full command line driven build environment and tool chain for building scripts for Minecraft Bedrock Scripts (and Editor Extensions) and is a basic requirement.